How To Fix Irritable Bowel Syndrome (IBS) By Treating The Root Causes

 Parasites

-Parasites are extremely common and responsible for many digestive symptoms.
+Parasites are prevalent and responsible for many digestive symptoms.

-All parasites however drain our nutrient stores so this is a very important area to address.
+All parasites, however, drain our nutrient stores, so this is a vital area to address.

-Dientoemeba Fragilis and Blastocystis Hominis are the two most common parasites found in Australia.
-Regarding parasites, there are two schools of thought among both the traditional medical professionals such as GPs and gastroenterologists and complimentary therapists such as nutritionists and naturopaths.
+Dientoemeba Fragilis and Blastocystis Hominis are Australia’s two most common parasites.
+Regarding parasites, there are two schools of thought among traditional medical professionals such as GPs and gastroenterologists and complementary therapists such as nutritionists and naturopaths.

-One school’s view is: kill them.
-Kill them all and us the biggest guns we have – antibiotics (medical) or strong herbal antimicrobials (complimentary).
+One school’s view is: to kill them.
+Kill them all and use the biggest guns we have – antibiotics (medical) or strong herbal antimicrobials (complimentary).

 The second school’s view (which I tend to lean towards, depending on my client’s case) is: the parasite is not the problem.
 The terrain is the problem.
-In other words, the gut environment, the nutrient levels, the health conditions and the stress/emotional health is what are the key drivers of allowing the parasite to take hold and cause trouble.
+In other words, the gut environment, the nutrient levels, the health conditions, and the stress/emotional health are the key drivers of allowing the parasite to take hold and cause trouble.

-This ‘terrain’ – meaning our whole gut environment and digestion – starting from the mouth and ending in the anus is what requires work and attempting to kill off a parasite may actually make the situation worse.
+This ‘terrain’ – meaning our whole gut environment and digestion – starting from the mouth and ending in the anus is what requires work, and attempting to kill off a parasite may make the situation worse.

-The GI Map gut test tests for several common parasites and provides their quantities so that treatment success can be measured.
+The GI Map gut test tests for several common parasites and provides their quantities to measure treatment success.

 Undiagnosed Helicobacter Pylori infection

-Until I started using the GI Map Stool Test, I assumed that if a client came in with a negative H.Pylori breath test from their doctor, that ruled out this infection of the stomach.
-This is far from reality it turns out.
+Until I started using the GI Map Stool Test, I assumed that if a client came in with a negative H.Pylori breath test from their doctor, that ruled out this stomach infection.
+This is far from reality, it turns out.

-Quite often the breath test will provide a false negative if the bacterial levels are fairly low or if the bacteria are inactive at the time of the test.
+Quite often, the breath test will provide a false negative if the bacterial levels are relatively low or if the bacteria are inactive at the time of the test.

-H.Pylori can be a big trigger for IBS as it changes the acidity of the stomach and thereby predisposes the person to bacterial overgrowth in the small intestine (SIBO) which is a very common cause of IBS.
-More on low hydrochloric acid and SIBO HERE.
+H.Pylori can be a big trigger for IBS as it changes the stomach acidity and thereby predisposes the person to bacterial overgrowth in the small intestine (SIBO), a widespread cause of IBS.
+If you’d like to read more on low hydrochloric acid and SIBO, you can do so via this blog post, Gut Tests – What You Need to Know to Heal Your Gut.

-The G.I Map test identifies the DNA of H.Pylori as well as it’s virulence factors which is a far more accurate approach than just breath testing alone.
+The GI Map test identifies the DNA of H.Pylori and its virulence factors which is a far more accurate approach than just breath testing alone.

-Identifying and treating H.Pylori infections naturally can make a huge difference to how you absorb nutrients and how your gut motility functions.
+Identifying and treating H.Pylori infections naturally can significantly affect how you absorb nutrients and how your gut motility functions.

 Poor stress management, past trauma, exhausted adrenals

-Stress destroys our Secretory IgA immune layer which leaves us open to food sensitivity reactions.
+Stress destroys our Secretory IgA immune layer, leaving us open to food sensitivity reactions.

-Stress changes the hydrocholoric acid thereby altering the motility of the gut.
+Stress changes the hydrochloric acid, thereby altering the motility of the gut.

 Stress reduces nutrient absorption, making everything more difficult.